druid-io/druid-io.github.io/docs/latest/querying/groupbyquery.md

 }
 ```

-Following are main parts to a groupBy query:
+There are 11 main parts to a groupBy query:

 |property|description|required?|
 |--------|-----------|---------|